kylerbrown/bark/README.md

-## Bark
+# Bark
 [![Build Status](https://travis-ci.org/kylerbrown/bark.svg?branch=master)](https://travis-ci.org/kylerbrown/bark)

 What is Bark?
-Bark is [ARF](https://github.com/melizalab/arf), but uses simple file formats and the filesystem heirarchy to save experimental data and analysis.
+Bark is the outer layer of [ARF](https://github.com/melizalab/arf) combined with an implementation that attempts to adhere to the unix philosophy.

 The elements of a Bark tree:

 - A Root directory grouping a set of entries together
 - Entries (often trials) are directories containing datasets that share a common time base.
-- Continuously sampled datasets are stored as raw binary arrays
+- Continuously sampled datasets, stored as raw binary arrays
-- Event data is are stored in CSV files.
+- Event data, stored in CSV files.
 - Every bark element (Root, Entry, SampledData, EventData) has metadata are stored in associated YAML files.

 This repository contains: